nmoniz/gubgub/README.md

 * **AsyncTopic** - Publishing schedules the message to be eventually delivered.
   Subscribing schedules a subscriber to be eventually registered.
-  Only message delivery is garanteed.
+  Only message delivery is guaranteed.

 The type of topic does not relate to how messages are actually delivered.
-Currently we deliver messages sequenctially (each subscriber gets the message one after the other).
+Currently we deliver messages sequentially (each subscriber gets the message one after the other).

 ## Benchmarks

 * **SyncTopic** - Subscribers speed and number **will** have a direct impact the publishing performance.
   Under the right conditions (few and fast subscribers) this is the most performant topic.

-* **AsyncTopic** - Subscribers speed and number **will not** directly impact the publishing perfomance at the cost of some publishing overhead.
+* **AsyncTopic** - Subscribers speed and number **will not** directly impact the publishing performance at the cost of some publishing overhead.
   This is generally the most scalable topic.

 The following benchmarks are just for topic comparison regarding how the number of subscribers and their speed can impact the publishing performance: